badetitou/badetitou.github.io/research/_posts/2017-08-21-SmartTest.md

 (working on schema)

-You're able to extend *CIPackagesFilter* if you'd like to create your own strategy to filter tests.
+You're able to extend *SmTFilterStrategy* if you'd like to create your own strategy to filter tests.

-### Change Impact strategy

-{% include image.html
-            img="/img/SmartTest/ChangeImpact.png"
-            title="change_impact_strategy"
-%}

-Currently, SmartTest uses Change Impact by [Julien Delplanque](https://juliendelplanque.be/) to explore the code.
-The implementation of SmartTest is simple.
-We simply research the senders of the method you select and the senders of the senders ...
-Each time, it verifies that the senders are not filtered by the filter.

-You're able to extend *CIStrategy* if you'd like to create your own strategy to find tests.

 ### Runner